mco-gh/quizaic/README.md

     cd -
     ```

+6. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets.

-6. Run the following commands to build the website and deploy it to Cloud Run:
+7. Run the following commands to build the website and deploy it to Cloud Run:
     ```bash
     cd website
     pip install -r requirements.txt